pyscript/pyscript/docs/tutorials/getting-started.md

   * runtimes (List of Runtimes): List of runtime configurations.
 Each Runtime expects the following fields:
     * src (string, Required): URL to the runtime source.
     * name (string): Name of the runtime.
 This field can be any string and is to be used by the application author for their own customization purposes.
     * name (string): Programming language supported by the runtime.
-This field can by used by the application author to provide clarify.
+This field can be used by the application author to provide clarify.
 It currently has no implications on how PyScript behaves.

 ## Visual component tags